Codecademy/docs/content/php/concepts/string-functions/terms/explode/explode.md

 - If `$delimiter` is an empty string, `explode()` will throw a `ValueError` exception.
 - If `$delimiter` is not found in `$string` and a negative `$length` is used, an empty array is returned.
 - If `$delimiter` is not found in `$string` and `$length` is positive or omitted, an array containing `$string` is returned.
-- If `$delimiter` is found at the start or end of `$string` empty values for each `$delimiter` will be added to the start or end of the returned array respectively.
+- If `$delimiter` is found at the start or end of `$string`, empty values for each `$delimiter` will be added to the start or end of the returned array respectively.

 ## Codebyte Example